matsakiv/Incendium/README.md

 ```
 ### RetryHttpClientHandler

-Сan be used as a handler for `HttpClient` and allows you to easily (compared to Polly) set up repeated requests in the following cases:
+[More docs](https://github.com/matsakiv/Incendium/tree/main/Incendium.RetryPolicy). Сan be used as a handler for `HttpClient` and allows you to easily set up repeated requests with constant or exponential delays in the following cases:
 * `HttpNetworkException`
 * Server errors (`5xx`)
 * Request timeout error (`408`)
 * Too many requests (`429`)

-and also allows you to configure rate limiting with exponential delays for outgoing requests using `RateGate`:
+and also allows you to configure rate limiting using `RateGate`:

 ```cs
 var innerHttpClientHandler = new HttpClientHandler(); // can be easily mocked